top of page

 Excursion Tourism

-Turkey combines beach rest with rich history: 19 UNESCO sites, ancient cities, Byzantine churches, Ottoman palaces.
-Istanbul is the main destination for excursion tourism with 17 million tourists annually.
+Turkey combines beach vacations with rich history: 19 UNESCO sites, ancient cities, Byzantine churches, Ottoman palaces.
+Istanbul is the main destination for cultural tourism with 17 million visitors annually.
 Hagia Sophia (6th century), Blue Mosque, Topkapi Palace, Grand Bazaar with 4,000 shops, Bosphorus cruise — essential program.

-Tour cost with guide $45-90.
+Tour cost with guide $45–90.
 Ephesus near Izmir — ancient city with Library of Celsus, theater for 25,000 spectators, Temple of Artemis (one of Seven Wonders, ruins).
 Pamukkale — white travertine terraces with thermal springs, ancient city of Hierapolis.
-Cappadocia — volcanic landscapes, cave cities, underground settlements up to 280 feet deep, hot air balloon flights $200-250.
+Cappadocia — volcanic landscapes, cave cities, underground settlements up to 280 feet deep, hot air balloon flights $200–250.

 From Antalya popular excursions to ancient cities Perge, Aspendos (Roman theater with perfect acoustics), Side.